 Week 2 – Hacking of Kitchen Wall

 One week later when we went up to our place, we were pleasantly surprised to see the progress of the renovation.
 In fact, it was really quite thrilling coming to our house weekly and see our home transform bit by bit.
 During the one week, the hacking of half of the kitchen wall had been completed, the cement screed and tiles had been delivered and electrical lines had been laid.
 The electrician was really efficient and a perfectionist.
 He insisted that no wires should be seen and he would do extra work to hack any existing wall or ceiling then mend it back after laying the cables within.
 For me, it was an eye opener as I had never thought that this could be done.

 Week 3 – Kitchen Base is Up!

 On our third week, the kitchen base was up.
 Though I thought it was quite slow to only have completed this in a week, we were still quite thrilled to see our home coming up before our eyes!
 L informed us that he had asked his contractors to round the edge of the base of the fridge for us (as per the red arrow).
-If not, we might accidentally kicked it in the future, injuring ourselves.
+If not, we might accidentally kick it in the future, injuring ourselves.
 Good thinking!
-We would never have thought of that.
+We would have never thought of that.

 I liked that L built a base stretching the whole width of the service yard for us, instead of just building a base for our washing machine.
-He explained that he did not want us to be constricted by the base of the washing machine in the event that we needed to change our washing machine in the future.
+He explained that he did not want us to be restricted by the base of the washing machine in the event that we needed to upsize our washing machine in the future.
 Building the base over the whole width would allow us flexibility in the size of our washing machine.
 L’s meticulous nature was one of his strengths.